Gatwick Airport: Railway

 London Oyster Cards and contactless cards are accepted on all rail routes from Gatwick Airport into London.

-Bus
+Buses

-National Express Coaches operates coaches to Heathrow Airport, London Stansted Airport and cities and towns throughout the region and country.
+National Express operates coach services to Heathrow Airport, Stansted Airport, and cities and towns around the country.
 Oxford Bus Company operates direct services to Oxford, and EasyBus operates mini-coaches from both terminals to Earls Court and West Brompton.

 Local buses connect the North and South Terminals with Crawley, Horley, Redhill, Horsham and Caterham.
-Services are offered by Metrobus, including Metrobus's Fastway services operated on a partly guided bus rapid transit system which was the first of its kind to be built outside a major city.
+Services are operated by Metrobus, including its Fastway services operated on a partly guided bus rapid transit system, which was the first of its kind to be built outside a major city.

-Bike
+Cycling

 Route 21 of the National Cycle Network passes under the South Terminal, allowing virtually traffic-free cycling and walking northwards to Horley and southwards to Three Bridges and Crawley.
 A goods-style lift runs between the terminal and ground level (labelled "Lift to Cycle Route") near Zone L.